Aldemerian/Cat-TeaTimer/Readme.md

 ## Electronics:
 Take the motor cable and make sure your cables are identifiable as +,- and controlling (mine were orange, red and brown).
 Take the + cable and plug it into the 5V Pin at the arduino.
 Take the - Pin and plug it into the GND(Ground)-Pin.
 And lastly put the controlling cable into Pin 9 (You can change this one).

+## Todo:
+Create an easy way to change the timing of tea timer.
+Add Battery.